davidxdeveloper/throttlebot-verification/README.md

 # 🤖 ThrottleBot - Vehicle Verification Bot

-We're simplifying the process of verifying your vehicles across Discord by featuring a seamless and feature full experience.
+We're simplifying the process of verifying your vehicles across Discord by providing a seamless and feature full experience.

 The bot utilizes Discord's latest API version V9 to provide you with the latest features that are available.